vikinganalytics/mvg/docs/source/content/features/blacksheep.md

 ### Illustrative Example

 The figure below shows a population of 6 sources.
-I total 4 modes are identified over all sources.
+In total 4 modes are identified over all sources.
 The "red" mode is the most uncommon mode, and the two sources which exhibit the uncommon mode are labeled as Black Sheep.